In my mind, here’s the perfect way to wake up on a Sunday morning:

 As the mixture baked and browned, the bits of bread continued to soak up the batter, expanding and puffing like a male dove preening for a mate.
 It rose up so much, in fact, with such a fluffy and almost mousse-like texture, that I decided to call it “French Toast Soufflé.”

 We ate it warm, bites of spongy, soft bread punctuated with bursts of juicy berries; but it could easily be served cold.
-And while I didn’t have time to make any soy-free whipped cream yesterday, a dollop of cream would be the perfect accompaniment to a bowl of this fruity, light and delectable dish.
+And while I didn’t have time to make any coconut whipped cream yesterday, a dollop of cream would be the perfect accompaniment to a bowl of this fruity, light and delectable dish.

 Go on, indulge.
 Why not have a big bowl for breakfast?
 It will make the rest of the day seem that much better.